-Sleep is an important aspect to your pet's health.
-Sleep is a restorative process for your pets brain and body.
+Sleep is an important aspect of your pet's health.
+Sleep is a restorative process for your pet's brain and body.
 It allows them to recover, develop and strengthen their immune systems.

 So, how do you create the best environment for your pet to get a sound night’s sleep?

-There are a number of factors to help your pet get a good sleep.
+There are several factors to help your pet get a good sleep.
 Routine plays a large role in this.

 For cats, they are crepuscular, meaning they are far more active between dusk and dawn!
 Being hardwired to chase and hunt predominantly at night, you may find your cat spends a lot of time ‘cat napping’ through the day.

 Try not to engage or stimulate your pet at night with active play as this can disrupt their sleep patterns.
 There are pheromone products that can assist with settling cats, these work 24 hours a day!

 Prepare your pet's meals at the same time each day.
 For adults, 2 meals each day, morning and night maintains a healthy routine.
 Make sure they have been feed a few hours before sleep to help with digestion and toileting.
 For indoor dogs, make sure you let them out to go to the toilet before bed time.

 Finally, creating a comfy sleeping area that your pet will use is key.
 For many pets, this will vary.
 Ensure that your pet has adequate warmth.Plenty of fleece-lined bedding with high walls and some blankets are suitable for dogs during winter, whereas in summer, a trampoline style bed with a mattress may be more suitable.

 For cats, it is critical that they feel safe and secure when they sleep.
 Cats are physiologically wired to hunt prey.
 When they rest in the wild they will find a safe den to protect themselves so providing a safe secure area will meet the needs of their primal instinct.
 Cats love to sleep in cat cubbies or cat igloos where they are surrounded by walls similar as they would have done in their wild den!